zulip/zulip/help/saml-authentication.md

 {!upgrade-to-plus-if-needed.md!}

-1. From your AzureAD Dashboard, navigate to **Enterprise applications**, click **New application**, followed by **Create your own application**.
+1. From your Entra ID Dashboard, navigate to **Enterprise applications**, click **New application**, followed by **Create your own application**.

-1. Enter a name (e.g., `Zulip Cloud`) for the new AzureAD application, choose **Integrate any other application you don't find in the gallery (Non-gallery)**, and click **Create**.
+1. Enter a name (e.g., `Zulip Cloud`) for the new Entra ID application, choose **Integrate any other application you don't find in the gallery (Non-gallery)**, and click **Create**.

-1. From your new AzureAD application's **Overview** page that opens, go to **Single sign-on**, and select **SAML**.
+1. From your new Entra ID application's **Overview** page that opens, go to **Single sign-on**, and select **SAML**.

 1. In the **Basic SAML Configuration** section, specify the following fields: